MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 8. In the list of requirements that appears, select the following Adatum requirements to see which sync tool the system recommends: <br/>

 	- **I have a single or multiple connected forests that I need to sync users and groups from.** <br/>

-	**Note** After selecting this check box, note the recommendation that appears at the bottom of the page.
+		**Note:** After selecting this check box, note the recommendation that appears at the bottom of the page.
 By just selecting this one requirement, the system recommends using **Azure AD cloud sync**. <br/>

-	- **I require the ability for users to access both on-premises and clound-based applications using the same passwords (Password hash sync and Password writeback).**  <br/>>
+	- **I require the ability for users to access both on-premises and clound-based applications using the same passwords (Password hash sync and Password writeback).**  <br/>

-	**Note** After selecting this second requirement, the recommendation is still **Azure AD cloud sync**. <br/>
+		**Note:** After selecting this second requirement, the recommendation is still **Azure AD cloud sync**. <br/>

 	- **I have Exchange on-premises objects that I need to sync to the cloud (Exchange hybrid).**  <br/>

-	**Note** After selecting this third check box, the recommendation has changed to **Azure AD Connect**.
-This confirms that Holly's initial thought of selecting Azure AD Connect was in line with what the system would have recommended given Adatum's synchronization requirements.
+		**Note:** After selecting this third check box, the recommendation has changed to **Azure AD Connect**.
+This confirms that Holly's initial thought of selecting Azure AD Connect was the same as what the system would have recommended given Adatum's synchronization requirements.

 9. Select **Next**.
 The system will initiate synchronization using the recommended solution, **Azure AD Connect**.